fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/docs/build_deploy/build_deploy_documentation.md

     labelled images to trigger a city training job in the MTS component
-- **MIN_IMAGE_NUMBER_PER_LABEL** : minimum number of required available images per label o Note: setting this parameter too high leaves more data points out of the training points, setting it too low may decrease the model performance due to highly poor class performance; consider the trade-off between data volume and data quality in your training process
+- **MIN_IMAGE_NUMBER_PER_LABEL** : minimum number of required available images per label
+    - Note: setting this parameter too high leaves more data points out of the training points, setting it too low may decrease the model performance due to highly poor class performance; consider the trade-off between data volume and data quality in your training process
 - **PGHOST, PGPORT, PGDATABASE, PGUSER,** and **PGPASSWORD** (database parameters from above)

 ###### Deployment

 **1.** Launch an EC2 instance for the DMR with the following basic requirements:
 - **Operating system** : up-to-date Linux Ubuntu
 - **Computing power** : at least one vCPU
 - **Random access memory** : at least 4 GB
-    - **Docker daemon** : configured and running **2.** Prepare the folder structures on the EC2 instance to deploy your code into:
+- **Docker daemon** : configured and running

+**2.** Prepare the folder structures on the EC2 instance to deploy your code into:
 - **a.** Notice the target values for **DMR_IP** (public IPv4 IP address) and **DMR_URL** (public IPv4 DNS) on the main page of your launched instance.